 Database Joins are important to master.
 As you progress from a beginner to advanced beginner, you’ll soon need to combine data from more than one table.
-To do this, you’ll use the database joins.
+To do this, you’ll one of several SQL join types.

 In this series of articles I’ll show you how to write a query that combines, or joins, data from more than one table.
 By going through the examples, you appreciate the problem and understand the basic join syntax.

 This first article introduces the concept of joining tables.
-Its focus is on the type of joins, not their syntax.
+Its focus is on SQL join types, not their syntax.

 In my prior articles you learned about the need to normalize to make it easier to maintain the data.
 Though this makes it easier to maintain and update the data, it makes it very inconvenient to view and report information.